fhunleth/tablet/gallery.md

 ## Markdown

 Render tabular data as a GitHub-flavored markdown table.
+Multi-line cells have their newlines replaced with `<br>` tags.

 Pass `style: :markdown` to `Tablet.puts/2` or `Tablet.render/2` to use.